hitbc/AnalysisScripts/README.md

 ### Genotype imputation using different reference panels
 #### Pseudo-GWAS dataset generation for impuation
-We extracted the genotype data from 143 individuals from 16 Chinese populations included in the Human Genome Diversity Project (HGDP) as prebuilt pseudo-GWAS dataset.
+We used the genotype data from 143 individuals from 16 Chinese populations included in the Human Genome Diversity Project (HGDP) as prebuilt pseudo-GWAS dataset.
 We extracted all variants with consistent alleles in the pseudo-GWAS dataset and all compared panels.
 Then we randomly masked one-tenth of the SNVs, and these masked SNVs were used to evaluate imputation accuracy.
 (We take Our panel and 1KGP3 panel as example)
 ```
 bcftools isec -w 1 -n =2 -p isec chn.final.vcf.gz 1KGP3.vcf.gz --threads 8
 cat <(cat isec/0000.vcf | grep "^#") <(cat isec/0000.vcf | grep -vE "^#" | awk '{if(NR % 10 != 1) print $0}') | bgzip -c > isec/target.vcf.gz